 Two levels of over-current protection are provided.
-First, if the absolute value of the voltage between the Current Sense pins (CSxN and CSxP) exceeds the voltage at the IP{LIM} pin (Single Pulse Current Limit), the PWM comparator is turned off.
+First, if the voltage between the Current Sense pins (CSxN and CSxP) exceeds the fixed threshold (Single Pulse Current Limit), the PWM comparator is turned off.
 This provides fast peak current protection for individual phases.
-Second, the individual phase currents are summed and externally low-pass filtered to compare an averaged current signal to a user adjustable voltage on the I{LIM} pin.
-If the I{LIM} voltage is exceeded, the fault latch trips and the converter is latched off.
-V{CC} must be recycled to reset the latch.
+Second, the individual phase currents are summed and externally low-pass filtered to compare an averaged current signal to a user adjustable voltage on the ILIM pin.
+If the ILIM voltage is exceeded, the fault latch trips and the converter is latched off.
+VCC must be recycled to reset the latch.